 The common purpose or work-relevant reason could be a scenario, a case study or brief that sets out the circumstances or reasons for completing the tasks.
-A scenario could describe the requirements that would address a particular challenge (designing a shelving bracket) or a case study could be used to inform a proposal (e.g. a design for a new shelving bracket has been given, a plan for production must be created).
+A scenario could describe the requirements that would address a particular challenge (e.g. cleaning poolside in a leisure facility) or a case study could be used to inform a proposal (e.g. selecting appropriate sports or activities for an individual to participate in).